-1. A team consists of up to 14 players.
+A team consists of up to 14 16 players.
 No more than 7 players may be present on the court at the same time.
 The remaining players are substitutes.

 A player who is identified as a goalkeeper may become a court player at any time (note, however, Rule 8:5 Comment, 2nd paragraph).
 Similarly, a court player may become a goalkeeper at any time as long as he is identified as a goalkeeper (see, however, 4:4 and 4:7).
+Only one player of each team can be identified as goalkeeper on the court at the same time.